-In our post on Structural Aspects of Pile Foundation Design, we showed how we can determine the number piles required to support a column load, in which we went ahead to design a triangular pile cap based on strut and tie method (truss analogy).
-In this post, we are going to design the same triangular pile cap using bending theory and finite element analysis from Staad Pro.
+In our post on Structural Aspects of Pile Foundation Design, we showed how we can determine the number of piles required to support a column load, and we went ahead to design a triangular pile cap based on the strut-and-tie method (truss analogy).

 The load on each pile is computed based on its distance from the centroid of the column